awisse/multiplication-tables/README.md

 ### Translations

-Inside the `src/js/locale` there are the localized files.
-Get as template the it.js file and add your {langCode}.js file.
+Inside the `src/js/locale` directory there are the localized files.
+Use the it.js file as a template and add your {langCode}.js file.

 In order to see and build a localized version of the app, modify `src/js/locale/default.js` replacing the name of `it.js` with your